ameyer117/playground-java-lambda/README.md

 To test:

-The above will create a new function in Lambda, so you can test via the Lambda web console, or via the CLI using `aws lambda invoke`.
+The above will create a new function in Lambda, so you can test via the Lambda web console, or via the CLI using `aws lambda invoke --invocation-type RequestResponse --function-name HelloWorldJava --payload '101' --cli-binary-format raw-in-base64-out outputfile.txt`.

 ## More Information